anairo98/openshift-training/docs/Session5.md

 | DB_DATABASE | revenue    |

     !!! tip
         You can do this directly in the WebUI, which shows a form for creating secrets.
+If you need further information about secrets, refer to the [Secret documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.17/html/nodes/working-with-pods#nodes-pods-secrets).

 2. Create a ConfigMap with name "wealthapp", that contains the following keys and values: